Login Window, FileVault Unlock, and Lock Screens

 FileVault Unlock Screen

-If you have enabled disk-encryption on your computer with FileVault, the Mac will not be able to read the encrypted system volume until a FileVault-enabled user unlocks the encryption key.
-The computer will actually startup to a hidden pre-boot volume that shows a FileVault unlock window that looks just like the login window with icons for the enabled users (even if you selected name and password to be shown at the login window).
+If you have enabled disk encryption on your computer with FileVault, the Mac will not be able to read the encrypted system volume until a FileVault-enabled user unlocks the encryption key.
+The computer will start up to a hidden pre-boot volume that shows a FileVault unlock window that looks just like the login window with icons for the enabled users (even if you selected name and password to be shown at the login window).

 One indication that you are at the FileVault unlock screen is a progress bar that appears after you enter your password.
 This progress bar shows the status of decrypting the system volume.